Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/SCOPE.md

 only one base URL, can extract runtime information from it, and alter behavior as appropriate.

+> [!NOTE]
+> TODO: add Descriptors API to this document.
+Consider linking above sections
+> to the pages on the respective API specs.

 ### Defining an Ed-Fi API

 An application that exposes some subset of the Ed-Fi Resource API, and adheres